outfox/fennecs/www/docs/Streams/SIMD.md

 Queries expose a set of SIMD operations that allow you to perform bulk operations on the matched entities.

-![fennec, translucent and glowy blue](https://fennecs.tech/img/fennec-vectorized-256.png) *"Eight Entities at the same time. f'ing A!"*
+![fennec, translucent and glowy blue](https://fennecs.tech/img/fennec-vectorized-256.png) *"Eight Entities at the same time.
+Foxin' A!"*

 They perform simple writes and arithmetic operations at blazing speeds, and are a great complement to your [Runners](Stream.For.md) for more complex logic.